dlee67/TextFilterUI/README.md

 From the looks of things, there needs to be an interface that utilizes the functions in MLAlg now.
 To be conclusive about things, I still don't fully grasp how this application can be interacted with the end users.

+# 04/09/18
+This project will go into a hibernation.